 Pricing and Registration

-This event is free of charge for members of the Investment Treaty Forum (ITF), government officials and in-house lawyers.
+The event is free of charge for members of the Investment Treaty Forum (ITF).
 Free of charge bookings can be made by emailing the Events team.

 For others the following fees apply: